neelkamath/omni-chat-web/docs/CONTRIBUTING.md

 ## Style Guide

 - Never use dynamic version ranges for dependencies because packages often break in newer versions.
 For example, when `npm install`ing a dependency, remove the caret from the version number it saved to `package.json`.
+- Always use Redux instead of [React Context](https://reactjs.org/docs/context.html) for the following reasons:
+    - It's consistent to store state only in one state manager.
+    - Redux is faster.
+    - When using React Context, you need to remember to keep the React component using it nested inside of it.
+- TypeScript interfaces which specify Ant Design form fields (e.g., [`interface ResetPasswordFormData`](src/components/sign-in-page/ResetPasswordSection.tsx)) must be named using the format `<FORM>FormData`, where `<FORM>` is the name of the form.
 - Here's an example of how to name images when importing them in TypeScript: To import `happy-news.svg`, write:

   ```typescript